 - In 2018/19, the Capital Board was set up, chaired by the Director of Finance and attended by Directors who have responsibilities for delivery of the capital programmes.
 The purpose of the Board is to maintain strategic overview of the capital programme, its affordability and ensuring good governance of capital decisions and monitoring of the programme.
-During 2019/20, the Capital Board played a key governance function in reviewing the Ten Year Capital programme which has been produced for the first time to Cabinet and Council in February 2020.
-The Terms of Reference for this Board were revised. - The Monitoring Officer meetings ceased at the end of 2017 and were replaced by the Assurance Board in January 2018.
-The Chief Executive chairs the Board with Executive Director of Resources, Director of Law and Governance, Head of Legal Services, Head of Internal Audit and Risk Management in attendance.
-The objective of the Board is to ensure that the statutory duties of the Council are effectively discharged.
-The key responsibilities are to oversee, scrutinise and hold to account the discharge of the statutory duties of the Council.
-Officers are invited to attend the Board to provide updates on specific areas such as risk management and audit assurance, information governance and security, including data protection and freedom of information; safeguarding responsibilities for Children and Adults; Corporate Parenting, Health and Safety, including Corporate Landlord obligations; and Council involvement in Companies and Governance procedures.
-Cyber security was an area of special interest in 2019/20 for the Assurance Board to be satisfied that the Council arrangements are robust. - The Council's Constitution has been reviewed and updated in a phased approach over the year.
-This included a review of the Council's Scheme of Delegation.
+For the first time, during 2019/20, the Council produced a ten year Capital Programme, as well as a 10 Year Treasury Management Strategy.
+This not only increased visibility over the Council's commitments, but supported the imposition of a £2 billion borrowing cap.
+During 2019/20, the Capital Board, which plays a key governance function in reviewing the Capital Programme, had its terms of reference revised. - In 2019/20, the Assurance Board focussed on Cyber security as an area of special interest, to be satisfied that the Council arrangements are robust. - The Council's Constitution has been reviewed and updated in a phased approach over the year.
+This included a review of the Council's Scheme of Delegation and a strengthened set of Financial Regulations, giving clarity to the role and remit of all officers.
 The revised Constitution was agreed at full Council on 26 February 2020.
 Full council/Annual General Meeting took place on 1st July.
-At this meeting the next phase of the constitutional changes including the way scrutiny functions operate was approved. - The Learning and Development programme will support the Council's key initiatives over the coming years, such as the new behaviours identified through the cultural audit, ongoing development of staff including new recruits moving into post and staff retention initiatives to support the Council's organisational review. - During the 2020/21 civic year, there were further changes to committee structures.
-There is a General Purposes Committee, which has sat on multiple occasions, fulfilling the previous functions of the Audit & Risk Committee, including responsibility for approving the Council's statutory accounts.
+At this meeting the next phase of the constitutional changes including the way scrutiny functions operate was approved. - The Learning and Development programme was set up to support the Council's key initiatives over the coming years, such as the new behaviours identified through the cultural audit, ongoing development of staff including new recruits moving into post and staff retention initiatives to support the Council's organisational review. - During the 2020/21 civic year, there were further changes to committee structures.
+There is a General Purposes Committee, which has sat on multiple occasions, now fulfils the previous functions of the Audit & Risk Committee, including responsibility for approving the Council's statutory accounts.
+As it now has a wider remit and includes more senior councillors, the Committee has a strengthened role in reviewing Council performance.
 In addition, a number of scrutiny panels have been set up including Finance and Performance.